-If a member firm or its associated persons recommends a security, including through social media channels, FINRA Rule 2111 would apply to such communications.
+If a member firm or its associated persons recommends a security to entities and institutions, or to natural persons who will not use the recommendations primarily for personal, family or household purposes, including through social media channels, FINRA Rule 2111 would apply to such communications.
 Whether a social media communication is a "recommendation" depends on the facts and circumstances of such communication.
 FINRA references Notice to Member 01-23 as guidance for member firms in analyzing whether social media communications fall under the "recommendation" definition.
 In addition, member firms must take care in assessing suitability under Rule 2111 when using social media channels that include functions that make their content widely available or limit access to one or more individuals.
-FINRA also recommends as best practice that member firms implement policies and procedures that govern communications that promote specific investment products and require prior approval by a registered principal for all interactive electronic communications that recommend a specific investment product and any link to such recommendation.
+FINRA also recommends as a best practice that member firms implement policies and procedures that govern communications that promote specific investment products and require prior approval by a registered principal for all interactive electronic communications that recommend a specific investment product and any link to such recommendation.

-Third-Party Posts, Third-Party Links and Websites
+Third-Party Posts, Third-Party Links, and Websites

 FINRA generally does not treat posts by customers or other third parties on member firms' websites as a firm's communication with the public subject to Rule 2210.
 However, under certain circumstances, such third-party posts may be attributed to the member firm if (1) the firm involves itself in the preparation of the content or pays for such content under the "entanglement theory" or (2) the firm explicitly or implicitly endorses or approves the content under the "adoption theory."
 A response to a third-party business-related communication posted on a firm's associated person's personal social media site would be permissible under FINRA rules as long as such communication does not violate the firm's internal communications policies.
 In addition, a firm that deletes or blocks certain third-party content to ensure compliance would not be deemed to have entangled itself or adopted such third-party content.
-In addition, if a firm co-brands any part of a third-party website, such as placing its logo prominently on such site, the firm would be responsible for the content of the entire site as the firm would be deemed to have adopted the site's content.
+In addition, if a firm cobrands any part of a third-party website, such as placing its logo prominently on such site, the firm would be responsible for the content of the entire site as the firm would be deemed to have adopted the site's content.